RehabAbdelWahab/ELK-with-Ansible-and-Docker/README.md

 # How to run:

-# Open \inventory\hosts.yml file and this data with your ip and credentials
+# Open "inventory\hosts.yml" file and change this data with your ip and credentials

   ansible_host: <your_server_ip>